TSG Art Program

 Mindfulness

-Each of our sessions begin with a meditation session to center our students, get them focused to create and ultimately build their ability to practice this skill whenever they need it.
+Classes begin with a meditation session to help our students become present and ultimately build their ability to practice this skills whenever they need it.

 arts And expression